 Famed golfer Charles "Chick" Evans, Jr. grew up in the Chicago area in the early 1900s.
 Evans earned money by caddying at the local country club.
 Wanting to go to college, he found that he could not afford it, nor was there anyone to help him.
 In 1916, Evans won both the US Amateur and the US Open golf tournaments, and with the victories came considerable wealth and fame.
 Determined to help others in his former situation, he started the Evans Scholars Foundation.
 It is currently one of the country’s largest, privately funded scholarship programs.

-Awarded by the Western Golf Association Evans Scholarship Foundation (WGAESF), the award provides full housing and tuition scholarships to deserving caddies across the country.
-Currently, more than 850 caddies are attending college on scholarship; there are more than 9,000 Evans alumni across the country.
+Supported by the Western Golf Association, the Chick Evans Caddie Scholarship provides full housing and tuition to deserving caddies across the country.
+Currently, 965 caddies are attending college on scholarship; there are more than 10,600 Evans Alumni worldwide.
 Most Evans Scholars attend one of the 14 universities where the Foundation owns and operates a Scholarship House.

-The requirements for an Evans Scholar are based on financial need, good citizenship, being in the top 10% of one's high school class, and two years either caddying or working in the golf business.
+The requirements for an Evans Scholar are based on financial need, good citizenship and being a top student and caddie.

 For more information, visit the Western Golf Association Evans Scholarship Foundation website.